-- They can still be found via the Quick Search, Detailed Search, and Autocomplete Search. - They can still be duplicated and printed. - They can no longer be edited, which means that ticket data cannot be changed anymore. - They can no longer be worked with, which means that there are no workflow activities and you cannot add comments or send emails. - They can only be reopened by the CM administrator.
+- They can still be found via the Quick Search, Detailed Search, and Autocomplete Search. - They can still be duplicated and printed. - They can no longer be edited, which means that ticket data cannot be changed anymore. - They can no longer be worked with, which means that there are no workflow activities and you cannot add comments or send emails. - They can only be reopened by performing a reopen activity or by the CM administrator.

-F.3.3.2 My Ticket History Has Become Quite Long.
-How Can I Reduce It?
+F.3.3.2 The ticket history has become quite long.
+How can I reduce it?